WaitingZhan/ChatBot/README.md

 # ChatBot
-Sequence to Sequence model trained on cornell movie dataset and daily dialogue dataset
+Sequence to Sequence model trained on cornell movie dataset and daily dialogue dataset.
 You: hi.
 ChatBot:  I am not sure I am not going to be aout.
 You: how are you.
 ChatBot:  I am not sure I am not sure.
 You: Where are you from?
 ChatBot:  I am not sure.